JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## IV.

 14\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 15\.
 'Strong and bright, tall and beautiful of form, who sends down by day and by night a flow of motherly [^289] waters as large as the whole of the waters that run along the earth, and who runs powerfully [^290].